Filter

 Bigger isn't always better.
 If you choose a stove that gives out too much heat, you may end up having to keep the windows open to cool the room down, or running the stove at a lower temperature, which will be less efficient.

 A stove's heat output is measured in kilowatts (kW), and will range from 4kW to 16kW.
-The output that you need will be affect by:
+The output that you need will be affected by:

 Our heat output calculator will help you work out how powerful your stove should be.
 Stoves have both 'nominal' and 'maximum' heat output ratings: wherever possible, choose a stove according to its 'maximum' heat output rating.